CodyPedersen/tikchunk/README.md

 - Implements a stack-based iterative approach to avoid recursion performance costs
 - Preserves delimiters to maintain natural text readability

-## User Notes
-- There is a very rare edge case which is intentionally NOT handled by design in order to ensure optimally fast processing.
-This occurs for select encodings when tokens both start at the same index and overlap or *would* extend over the input text bounds.
-This is is *highly unusual* in English text (not found in NLTK corpus or any other English test cases; only found in deliberate fuzzing).
-This will lead to a +1 - +2 token size over expectation and will have non-critical impact in nearly all usecases.

 ## License